gwastro/gwin/docs/command-line/gwin.rst

         --z-arg loglr \
         --frame-step 1

 **Note:** you need ``ffmpeg`` installed for the mp4 to be created.
-See below for more information on using ``pycbc_inference_plot_movie``.
+See below for more information on using ``gwin_plot_movie``.

 The number of dimensions of the distribution is set by the number of ``variable_args`` in the configuration file.
 The names of the ``variable_args`` do not matter, just that the prior sections use the same names (in this example ``x`` and ``y`` were used, but ``foo`` and ``bar`` would be equally valid).
 A higher (or lower) dimensional distribution can be tested by simply adding more (or less) ``variable_args``.

 Which analytic distribution is used is set by the ``--likelihood-evaluator`` option.
 By setting to ``test_normal`` we used :py:class:`gwin.likelihood.TestNormal`.
-To see the list of available likelihood classes run ``pycbc_inference --help``; any choice for ``--likelihood-evaluator`` that starts with ``test_`` is analytic.
+To see the list of available likelihood classes run ``gwin --help``; any choice for ``--likelihood-evaluator`` that starts with ``test_`` is analytic.
 The other analytic distributions available are: :py:class:`gwin.likelihood.TestEggbox`, :py:class:`gwin.likelihood.TestRosenbrock`, and :py:class:`gwin.likelihood.TestVolcano`.
 As with ``test_normal``, the dimensionality of these test distributions is set by the number of ``variable_args`` in the configuration file.
 The ``test_volcano`` distribution must be two dimensional, but all of the other distributions can have any number of dimensions.
 The configuration file syntax for the other test distributions is the same as in this example.
 Indeed, with this configuration file one only needs to change the ``--likelihood-evaluator`` argument to try (2D versions of) the other distributions.

 ------------------------------
 BBH software injection example